Homeschool FAQ

 Step 1.
 Learn about our Singapore Math® programs

 Step 2.
-Give a placement test
+Give your child a placement test

 Not sure which level is right for your child?
 We offer free placement tests to determine the appropriate starting point.